Family Food Garden may collect a share of sales or other compensation from the links on this page.

-Growing cauliflower can be challenging for most gardeners
+Growing cauliflower can be challenging for most gardeners.

 There are many problems with growing cauliflower.
 I stubbornly tried growing cauliflower for 3 years before I had my first head of cauliflower.
-Often cauliflowers become stunted in the garden or try to split and flower (called bolting when it tries go to seed).
-Cauliflowers are like Goldilocks and the 3 bears, they need things just right.

-- Seedlings and plants need the right timing
+• Seedlings and plants need the right timing

-- Very rich soil amended with the right nutrients
+• Very rich soil amended with the right nutrients

-- Not too hot or cold, they need the right temperatures
+• Not too hot or cold, they need the right temperatures

-- Balanced conditions with reduced stress
+• Balanced conditions with reduced stress

-- Enough water, especially during heat waves
+• Enough water, especially during heat waves

-This post will cover growing cauliflower plants with success & colorful cauliflower varieties
+Growing cauliflower plants with success & colorful cauliflower varieties

 Cauliflower plants are a cool season crop that take 60-80 days to mature.
 If you get heat waves in your spring, summer or fall this can stress out your cauliflower plants.
 Your best chance of growing cauliflower is to grow cauliflower seedlings indoors and transplant outside to give them a head start before those heat waves.
 Start seeds indoors about 6-10 weeks before your spring frost, depending on whether or not you plan on using season extenders.